 Course of fire for half match 'field rifle' competition

-The course of fire for half match “Field Rifle” Competition consists of:-
+The course of fire for “Field Rifle” Competition consists of:-

-- 5 rounds at 50 metres – Sitting Post Rest
+- 10 rounds at 50 metres – Standing Post Rest

-- 5 rounds at 25 metres – Off Hand
+- 10 rounds at 50 metres – Sitting Post Rest

-Any .22LR rimfire bolt action sporting type, magazine fed, fitted with telescopic sight with a magnification that x6 or lower or adjustable to x6 or lower.
-(Refer Section rule book for additional details).
-Club rifles are available for use free of charge to juniors.
+Any .22LR rimfire bolt action sporting type, magazine fed, fitted with telescopic sight (Refer Section rule book for additional details).

 Dedicated target type rifles and thumb hole stocks are not permitted.